covid-19-impact-lab/sid/docs/source/states.rst

 People can become non-infectious for the following reasons:

-- recovery from normal symptoms
+- recovery from normal symptoms.
-- recovery from intensive care
+- recovery from intensive care.
+- death.

-- death In all cases ``cd_infectious_false`` is set to zero when infectiousness stop, even if the end of infectiousness was not triggered by that countdown.
+In all cases ``cd_infectious_false`` is set to zero when infectiousness stop, even if the end of infectiousness was not triggered by that countdown.

 Evolution of States